GetPageSpeed/nginx-extras-docs/docs/index.md

 Thanks to the nature of dynamic modules, you can install *just the modules* you want instead of using bloatware NGINX installation.

-For example, to install NGINX and the PageSpeed module for it, run:
+For example, to install NGINX and the Brotli module for it, run:

-    dnf -y install nginx nginx-module-pagespeed
+    dnf -y install nginx nginx-module-brotli

 Enable the module by adding the `load_module ...` directive that is shown after installation.